Durable Power of Attorney – FAQ

 A. Yes.
 A power of attorney is used in conjunction with a will or trust.

 Q. Is the living will the same thing as a durable power of attorney for healthcare?

 A. No. In Michigan, you should have the durable power of attorney for such decisions.
 This is not the same document as the living will made popular by overexposure by the media of an incapacitated individual in Florida nearly a decade ago.

 - Power of Attorney Stories

-Contact our Southfield, Michigan office at (248) 663-2566 or click here to arrange your free initial consultation regarding any power of attorney matters.
+Contact our Southfield, Michigan office at (248) 663-2566 or click here to arrange your consultation initial consultation regarding any power of attorney matters.